ollpu/devPixelsPerPx-Toggle/README.md

 #devPixelsPerPx-Toggle-Custom
-This addon allows you to quickly toggle between an interface zoom level of yor choice and the default.
+This Firefox addon allows you to quickly cycle between different interface zoom levels of your choice.